kevinwang2882/MapMaster/README.md

 # How to use  this App
-an app is designed for creating and sharing events using google map api.
-User must login  with gmail first.Then Users can create events, set up event details,type of event ,rating and locations, and notify other users.All user can make commit on the events.
+an app designed for creating and sharing events using Google Maps API.
+The user must log in  with Gmail first.Then Users can create events, set up event details, type of event, rating and locations, and notify other users.
+All users can commit to the events.

 ## Technologies Used